Design Dossier

 This is why logo design is only one part of a broader identity system.

 Good identities are designed with flexibility in mind.
-They include alternate lockups, monochrome versions, spacing rules, and typography systems that allow the brand to remain recognizable across different environments.
+They provide the tools needed to maintain consistency across different environments, formats, and production methods.

 The goal is not to design for the presentation.